Shopify Sales Reports Explained for Better Understanding

 For example, if you make just 2 sales one day and then 99 the next, your average won’t be 99.
 It’ll be somewhere in between, depending on your 30-day performance.
 This report helps you spot long-term insights rather than get distracted by spikes.

-Why it matters: Bundling can be a smart strategy to move slower inventory by pairing it with your best sellers.
+Bundling can be a smart strategy to move slower inventory by pairing it with your best sellers.
 This report shows whether that strategy is working for you or not, and helps you to modify your offers if needed.

 This report highlights the sales made by each of your store staff through your Point of Sale (POS) system over a period of time.

-Why it's useful: You can see which staff members are making the most sales, how much discount is being given to the customers, and you can even use this data to offer performance-based rewards.
+You can see which staff members are making the most sales, how much discount is being given to the customers, and you can even use this data to offer performance-based rewards.
 It's a great way to appreciate your top performers.

-4. Shopify Sales by Customer:
+4. Shopify Sales by Customer Name

 In this report, you’ll get a breakdown of how much each customer has ordered over a given period.